redwoudt/GameMap/README.md

 * ```mapStringPosition.txt``` - Starts with height and widht seperated by "(", "," and ")", followed by ROOM_TYPE and its absolute position seperated by "(", "," and ")" - thus dropping all the unused eUNDEFINED.<br>

 ###Map Data Structures
-Two map data structures where used, namely <br>:
+Two map data structures where used, namely: <br>
-* 2D Array - this is fine for small maps, but will be a concern for large maps as a lot of space is potentially used for undefined space <br>
+* ``2D Array`` - this is fine for small maps, but will be a concern for large maps as a lot of space is potentially used for undefined space <br>
-* Graph - each room is linked to its neighbours in typical graph form.  <br>
+* ``Graph`` - each room is linked to its neighbours in typical graph form.  <br>

 ###Test Suite
 A Test suite was created that basically runs the following sequence of tests:<br>